EgbertW/redmine_planning/README.md

 * Export chart to SVG

 # Version log
+* 0.7.3: May 27, 2014.
+Fix placement of tooltip in fullscreen and fix tooltip not showing when no description is set.
 * 0.7.2: May 27, 2014.
 Added support for progress visualization and manipulation
 * 0.7.1: May 26, 2014.
 Bug in relation to viewbox calculation fixed and date selection is back.
 * 0.7.0: May 25, 2014.
 Major refactoring of Javascript code: validation with JSHint and separating JS and Redmine-specific code.